Identity and Access Management Primer

 Curity provides a full featured IAM system, with comprehensive support for many standards, the most important of which are OAuth 2.0 and OpenID Connect.
 The implementation is also easy to extend in the crucial places, by configuring the Admin UI, and you can go deeper via plugins when required.

-There is a free community edition targeted at developers and startups, with extensive features.
-See the FAQs Page for product details, then get up and running via the getting started tutorials.
+There is a free community edition targeted at developers and start-ups, with extensive features.
+See the FAQs Page for product details and check out Curity's prices and plans for other editions.
+Get the Curity Identity Server up and running via the getting started tutorials.
 You can then start using authenticators in your user facing apps, and claims in your APIs.

 Conclusion

-Here are the key components you need to implement a secure architecture correctly and to outsource the difficult security work:
+With the following components in place, any business can implement a secure architecture correctly and outsource the difficult security work:

 Join our Newsletter